AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/understanding-magento.md

 ---
 # Your [!DNL MBI] Environment

 As you analyze your commerce data, be aware of these factors and common misconceptions.
-If you need assistance with making sure you are using your **[!UICONTROL Magento]** schema correctly, do not hesitate to [contact support](../getting-started/support.md).
+If you need assistance with making sure you are using your [!UICONTROL Magento] schema correctly, do not hesitate to [contact support](../getting-started/support.md).

-## entity\_id
+## [!DNL entity\_id]

 Many of your tables contain a column named `entity\_id`.
 In each table that contains an `entity\_id`, that column is used to identify unique rows.